magicbear/palworld-server-toolkit/README.en.md

 	- `CopyPlayer(old_uid,new_uid, backup_wsd)` - Copy the player from old PlayerUId to new PlayerUId `backup_wsd is the OpenBackup file, wsd is current file`
 	- `Save()` - Save the file and exit

-Migrate difference server to single server sample:
+- Migrate difference server to single server sample:

 	1. The player login to the new server to create player instance for new server, and then stop the server
 	1. Copy old server `Level.sav` to `SaveGames/0/<Server ID>/Old-Level.sav`
-1. Copy old server `Players/xxxxxxxx-0000-0000-0000-000000000000.sav` to `SaveGames/0/<Server ID>/Players/xxxxxxxx-0000-0000-0000-000000000001.sav`
+	1. Copy old server `Players/xxxxxxxx000000000000000000000000.sav` to `SaveGames/0/<Server ID>/Players/xxxxxxxx000000000000000000000001.sav`
+		> :warning: Notice the last number, if the old server UUID not the same with new server, you can just keep it 0
 	1. Use interactive mode `python -i palworld-cleanup-tools.py Level.sav`
 	1. Use following command `OpenBackup("Old-Level.sav")`
 	1. Next step `CopyPlayer("xxxxxxxx-0000-0000-0000-000000000001", "xxxxxxxx-0000-0000-0000-000000000000", backup_wsd)` for every require to migrate player
 	1. Next step `Save()`
-1. And remove all the old `-000000000001.sav`, rename `Level_fixed.sav` to `Level.sav` and start the Palworld Server.
+	1. Finally, remove all the old `xxxxxxxx000000000000000000000001.sav` and `Old-Level.sav`, rename `Level_fixed.sav` to `Level.sav` and start the Palworld Server.

 ### Function screenshot